Local architecture in Aplujarra de la Sierra

 HISTORY

-Throughout the millennia, the Alpujarra has been the setting for countless historical events, remaining silent witness to them all.
-The Syrians and Phoenicians were the first people to establish commercial relations with the indigenous communities of the Spanish Mediterranean, and they may have been the founders of Sex (Motril), Ábdera (Adra), Sexi (Almuñecar), etc. More>
+The Alpujarra has been, throughout the millennia, the scene and silent witness of countless historical events.
+The Syrians and Phoenicians were the first people to establish commercial relations with the native colonies of the Spanish Mediterranean and were the possible founders of Sex (Motril), Ábdera (Adra), Sexi (Almuñecar), etc. More>

 THINGS TO SEE